We all feel it… marketing budgets are under constant pressure so getting a good ROI from each asset you create is essential.

 While on the surface this might seem simple, its significance runs deeper.
 A higher view count signifies greater reach, suggesting an effective initial interest in your content.

-In 2025, 73% of video marketers have created explainer videos, making this the most popular singular use case for video marketing (Wyzowl).
+In 2026, 68% of video marketers have created explainer videos, making this the second most popular use case for video marketing only surpassed by social media videos (State of Video Marketing 2026).

 However, it’s crucial to understand how different platforms count views.
 For instance, YouTube considers a view after 30 seconds, whereas Facebook counts it after just three seconds.
 This distinction can greatly impact your analysis and should be factored into your evaluation strategy.